sparda-of-nosgoth/my-talismans-for-monster-hunter-rise-sunbreak/README.md

 For now, the application is only in French, English will be available later.

-## Roadmap

-- Add English translation.
-- Add export to file.
-- Add more unit tests.
-- Add some filters option for tab.
-- Better design for talisman form.
-- Better identity for general app.
-- Add melting filter, with some options.

 ## Installation
 ### Install [Quasar CLI](https://quasar.dev/start/quasar-cli)
 ```bash